SharePoint/sp-dev-docs/docs/schema/webtemplate-element-web-template.md

 <tr class="odd">
 <td align="left"><p>**TreeViewEnabled**</p></td>
 <td align="left"><p>**string**</p></td>
 <td align="left"><p>Optional.
 Specifies whether the tree view feature is enabled in the left navigational area of pages in websites that are created from the web template.
-Although this attribute is type **string**, the only meaningful values are &quot;TRUE&quot; and &quot;FALSE&quot;.</p></td>
+Although this attribute is type **string**, the only meaningful values are "TRUE" and "FALSE".</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**UIVersionConfigurationEnabled**</p></td>